 Q: For QC analysis, what is best – Nanotracking or DLS?
 Because for investigative purposes based on nanoparticles I am more familiar with using NTA or SEM.

 A: For QC analysis DLS is the more common solution.
-More specifically the mean size or z-average size and the overall polydispersity index are used for quality control / data consistency type of measurements.
-DLS accumulates the scattering signal from vastly more particles than NTA, and thus lends itself to provide statistically reliable outcomes in much shorter time.
+More specifically the mean size or z-average size and the overall polydispersity index are used for quality control/data consistency type of measurements.
+DLS accumulates the scattering signal from vastly more particles than NTA, and thus lends itself to provide statistically reliable outcomes in a much shorter time.

 Q: Which refractive index is usually used for fullerene nanoparticles analysis?